This post may contain affiliate links. For more information, read my disclosure policy.

 Instructions

-• Add second tablespoon of olive oil to the pan.
+• Melt butter in a 4 quart pot over medium heat.
 Cook onion, celery, and carrot for two minutes, stirring often.
 Add the garlic, cook one minute.
 Add the potato, salt, pepper, and Italian seasoning and cook for another minute.

 • Stir flour into vegetables and cook one minute then stir in chicken stock.
 Stir to remove anything stuck to the bottom of the pan.
 Cover and bring to a boil.